solkim-83/tp/docs/UserGuide.md

 ### Reminders

 Reminders allow you to set custom reminders for your events.
 You can call up your reminders in application.
-A reminder window with relevant reminders will also pop up whenever Athena starts.
+If there are relevant reminders, a reminder window will also pop up whenever Athena starts.

 #### Adding a reminder : `add`